How Long Does It Take To Heat A Hot Tub

 When looking for a good hot tub cover, we recommend looking for one that has tapered edges and a lockable design.
 Hot tub covers with tapered edges help to trap heat inside so that your hot tub water can retain heat over time without working overtime to get back to optimal heat.

 Another thing to consider is where your hot tub is located in your yard.
 One of the best ways to reduce heat pull from the water on your hot tub is by surrounding it with barriers.
 Barriers can include shrubs, trees, canopies, or umbrellas.
+Our "hot tub privacy ideas" page goes into further detail on how to create housing for your hot tub.

 Keeping Your Hot Tub Hot